samuel-marsh/Marsh_et-al_2020_scRNAseq_Dissociation_Artifacts/README.md

 ### Human Data Reanalysis Meta Data
 Meta data for human data was assembled from published SI Tables, public data on synapse, or restricted access data on synapse
-  - Compiled publicly available meta data variables for each human dataset can be found in [SI Table 2](https://www.biorxiv.org/content/biorxiv/early/2020/12/03/2020.12.03.408542/DC3/embed/media-3.zip?download=true).
+  - Compiled publicly available meta data variables for each human dataset can be found in [SI Table 2](UPDATE LINK).
   - "DUC" in the table indicates data available from synapse following submission and approval of Data Use Certificate.

 ## Acknowledgements:
 This study was supported by funding from Cure Alzheimer's Fund (B.S.).
-Special thanks to authors Tushar Kamath, Tim Hammond, Alec Walker, Lasse-Dissing-Olesen, Velina Kozareva, Evan Macosko, as well other members of Stevens and Macosko labs for helpful discussions and assistance during the analysis of this project.
+Special thanks to authors Tushar Kamath, Tim Hammond, Alec Walker, Lasse-Dissing-Olesen, Velina Kozareva, Evan Macosko, as well other members of Stevens and Macosko labs for helpful discussions and assistance during the analysis phase of this project.

 **Data Acknowledgements:**
 The analysis and results published here from Zhou et al., 2020 in whole or in part are based on data obtained from the [AMP-AD Knowledge Portal](https://adknowledgeportal.synapse.org/).
 Samples for this study were provided by the Rush Alzheimer’s Disease Center, Rush University Medical Center, Chicago.
 Data collection was supported through funding by NIA grants P30AG10161, R01AG15819, R01AG17917, R01AG30146, R01AG36836, U01AG32984, U01AG46152, the Illinois Department of Public Health, and the Translational Genomics Research Institute.
 Raw data used in analysis here are available from AMP-AD/Synapse database through links provided in table above.
 Additional ROSMAP data can be requested at [https://www.radc.rush.edu](https://www.radc.rush.edu).